damisotomi/CChub/README.md

 # CChub
-Simple calculator project with java script
+Simple calculator project with java script submitted for the graduate internship program